• Two-time ACC Coach of the Year (2008, 2015)

 Under Jones’ tutelage, Daniel Berger secured All-America status in 2013 by earning first-team honors from the GCAA and Golfweek.
-Berger’s 69.79 average score in the 2012-13 year makes him the only Seminole to shot sub-70 in a season, an average score that led the country.
+Berger’s 69.79 average score in the 2012-13 year made him the first Seminole to shoot sub-70 in a season, an average score that led the country.
 He finished as an All-ACC selection in the same spectacular year, and joins former teammate Koepka as two of the best young players on the PGA Tour.
 Berger was honored as the 2014-15 PGA Tour Player of the Year, and won his first tournament at the 2016 FedEx St. Jude Classic, then repeated his victory in 2017 at the same tournament.

 Jones also coached Drew Kittleson, who will long be remembered as one of the top golfers in school history.
 Kittleson played in the Masters Championship at Augusta in 2009, the U.S. Open at Bethpage Black in 2009, four NCAA Championships and four ACC Championships during his standout career as a Seminole.
 He earned All-American Honorable Mention honors from Ping/Golf Coaches’ Association of America in 2010 and Southeast Regional All-American honors in 2011.
 Kittleson helped lead Florida State to the 2008 ACC Championship – the first ACC golf championship in school history and to a third place finish at the NCAA Division I Championship finals in 2010 – the highest national finish in school history.
 After a second place finish at the 2009 U.S. Amateur, he earned exemptions to play in both the 2009 Masters and U.S. Open Championships.
-Kittleson is currently playing on the Web.com Tour.
+Kittleson is currently playing on the Korn Ferry Tour.

-Committed to the academic and athletic success of his student-athletes, Jones has coached 35 members of the ACC Academic Honor Roll, eight members of the ACC Academic Golf Team and four members of the Golf Coaches’ Association of America All-American Scholar team.
+Committed to the academic and athletic success of his student-athletes, Jones has coached 38 members of the ACC Academic Honor Roll, nine members of the ACC Academic Golf Team and five members of the Golf Coaches’ Association of America All-American Scholar team.
 His team was also nationally recognized in 2010 as one of the few schools in the NCAA to achieve a perfect APR score of 1000 since the inception of the Academic Progress Rate program in 2003.
 During his tenure at Georgia State, he coached 10 members of the Atlantic Sun All-Academic team and 20 members of the TAAC All-Academic team.